rdengbeast/incubator-predictionio/docs/manual/source/start/index.html.md

 In a common scenario, PredictionIO's **Event Server** continuously collects data from your application.
 A PredictionIO **engine** then builds predictive model(s) with one or more algorithms using the data.
-After it is deployed as a web service, it listens to queries from your application and respond with predicted results in real-time.
+After it is deployed as a web service, it listens to queries from your application and responds with predicted results in real-time.

 ![PredictionIO Single Engine Overview](/images/overview-singleengine.png)